mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 Hetzner is not part of DKP's provided CAPI provider so need to deploy the CAPI provider to your centralized DKP Enterprise CAPI controller first.
 NOTE: It’s also possible to create a fresh local DKP bootstrap cluster and run the same steps there.
 If you run the steps on a local DKP bootstrap cluster you have to move the CAPI components to the deployed cluster later to make it “self managed”.

-First of all we need to export the kubeconfig for our DKP Enterprise cluster where our CAPI controller is running:
+First, export the kubeconfig for our DKP Enterprise cluster where our CAPI controller is running:

 ````
 $ export KUBECONFIG=./dkp.conf